Guide to studying Creative Writing

 - English teacher

 In the infographic below, the first table shows what graduates of Creative Writing have gone on to do in the months after their graduation.

 The second table shows the average salaries of undergraduate Creative Writing students entering employment.
 The three skill levels – high, medium and low – reflect the UK's Standard Occupational Classification's major groups 1–3, 4–6 and 7–9 respectively.

 Each university will have its own entry criteria for students applying to a Creative Writing course.
 Even if you've looked at a few which all have similar requirements, you should always make sure to check the fine print when you've found a course that interests you.

-Broadly speaking, most Creative Writing degrees expect applicants to have at least one or two A Levels, one of which should be in English or a closely-related subject.
-If you're opting for a degree that combines Creative Writing with another subject (e.g. film making), you should expect to need a qualification relevant to this discipline.
+Most Creative Writing degrees expect applicants to have at least one or two A Levels, one of which should be in English or a closely related subject.
+If you're opting for a degree that combines Creative Writing with another subject (e.g. Film Making), you should expect to need a qualification relevant to this discipline.